orientechnologies/orientdb-docs/security/Database-Security.md

 orientdb> <code class="lang-sql userinput">ALTER CLASS E SUPERCLASS ORestricted</code>
 </pre>

 This causes all vertices and edges to inherit the record-level security.
-Beginning with version 2.1, OrientDB allows you to use multiple inheritances, to cause only certain vertex or edge calsses to be restricted.
+Beginning with version 2.1, OrientDB allows you to use multiple inheritances, to cause only certain vertex or edge classes to be restricted.

 <pre>
 orientdb> <code class="lang-sql userinput">CREATE CLASS Order EXTENDS V, ORestricted</code>